elastic/kibana/README.md

   - `./gradlew startKibana`

     Start kibana and have it include the codesearch plugin.
+After this is started you should be able to visit kibana interface at http://localhost:5601

   - `./gradlew lint`